 Summary

-This study attempts to reproduce changes in visibility by calculating the dissipation coefficient, the rate at which light is scattered or absorbed by atmospheric aerosols in the air, from the particle composition and number of particles measured by POPC.
+In this study, we attempt to reproduce distant-scene radiation profiles that vary with particle size distribution by calculating the dissipation coefficient—the proportion of light scattered or absorbed by atmospheric aerosols in the air—from the particle composition and number concentrations measured by the POPC.

-This figure shows the results of visibility visualization from four different particle composition distributions.
-It can be confirmed that the visibility differs depending on the particle composition distribution
+It can be confirmed that the appearance differs depending on the particle composition distribution.

 Members